Summer Wisdom 2018

 Free and Open to the Public

-This year’s Summer Wisdom lecture series will explore a variety of topics including contributions of Native Americans in WW II, the future of healthcare in the U.S., American film, and the Russian presence in our federal government.
+This year’s Summer Wisdom lecture series will explore a variety of topics, both contemporary and historical.
 Each lecture and discussion lasts about 90 minutes.

 June 6 — CAN POLITICAL POLLING BE TRUSTED?

 Political polls are ubiquitous, but they have been wrong in recent years in predicting the outcomes of elections.
 Why do polls sometimes mismeasure the public’s support for candidates or public policies?
 What characteristics of polls make them more or less accurate?
 This lecture will review common pitfalls of polls, but also review the many reasons to consider polls useful and valuable.

 Michael Franz is Professor of Government and Legal Studies at Bowdoin College.
 He studies campaigns and elections, with a specific focus on campaign finance and political advertising.
 His most recent book is Political Advertising in the United States.

 June 13 — AFGHANISTAN 2005-2017: A PERSPECTIVE ON AFGHAN LIFE AND CULTURE

 This presentation will focus on the presenter’s experiences with and general insights into Afghan society, changes over the past 12 years, and impact of political structures and international presence, especially in terms of aid and development projects, from the perspective of a veterinarian working in the country.